resouer/oam-kubernetes-runtime/examples/containerized-workload/README.md

 replicaset.apps/example-component-564b7b45fd   3         3         3       47s
 ```

-Wordpress will respond on port 80.
-There is a UI, but since there is no database it will not be fully functional.
+This component will respond on port 80.

 ## Clean up